USDAForestService/NRM-Grants-Agreements/import/README.md

 -schema='NRM_GA';
 ```

-The Oracle PL/SQL Developer is available in NRM's Citrix environment and can
+The Oracle PL/SQL Developer application is available in NRM's Citrix
-also create TSV exports by running the SQL command `SELECT * FROM
+environment and can also create TSV exports by running the SQL command `SELECT
-NRM_GA.II_GA_NOTES` and then clicking on the `Export Query Results...` button
+* FROM NRM_GA.II_GA_NOTES` and then clicking on the `Export Query Results...`
-and selecting `TSV`.
+button and selecting `TSV`.

 ## Export a DDL for the Oracle Table